mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Corrosive: Corrosive atmospheres are highly dangerous.
 A Traveller who breathes in a corrosive atmosphere will suffer 1D damage each round.

 Insidious: An insidious atmosphere is like a corrosive one but is so potent that it attacks equipment as well.
-The chief danger in an insidious atmosphere is that the toxic gases will destroy the seals and filters on the Traveller’s protective gear.
+The chief danger in an insidious atmosphere is that the toxic gases will destroy the seals and filters on the Traveller's protective gear.
 An insidious atmosphere worms its way past protection after 2D hours on average, although vigilant maintenance or advanced protective gear can prolong survival times.

 Very Dense: These worlds have thick N 2 /O 2 atmospheres but their mean surface pressure is too high to support unprotected human life (high pressure nitrogen and oxygen are deadly to humans).
 However, pressure naturally decreases with increasing altitude, so if there are highlands at the right altitude the pressure may drop enough to support human life.
 Alternatively, there may not be any topography high enough for humans to inhabit, necessitating floating gravitic or dirigible habitats or sealed habitats on the surface.

 Low: The opposite of a Very Dense atmosphere, these massive worlds have thin N 2 /O 2 atmospheres that settle in the lowlands and depressions and are only

-WORLD TEMPERATURE A planet’s surface temperature is primarily dependent on its distance from its primary star (how much solar radiation it receives) and how thick its atmosphere is (how much of this heat it can retain).
+WORLD TEMPERATURE A planet's surface temperature is primarily dependent on its distance from its primary star (how much solar radiation it receives) and how thick its atmosphere is (how much of this heat it can retain).
 The habitable zone is the area around a star most conducive to the development of Earth-like, habitable worlds and it is assumed that most colonized worlds will be in this habitable zone.
-Roll 2D for the planet’s temperature, applying the DMs listed below for the Temperature table:
+Roll 2D for the planet's temperature, applying the DMs listed below for the Temperature table:

 Atmosphere 0 or 1: No modifiers, but temperature swings from roasting during the day to frozen at night.
 Atmosphere 2 or 3: DM-2 Atmosphere 4, 5 or E: DM-1 Atmosphere 6 or 7: DM+0 Atmosphere 8 or 9: DM+1 Atmosphere A, D or F: DM+2 Atmosphere B or C: DM+6